Illinois Traffic Violation and DUI Lawyers

 For this reason, it is especially important that you contact an experienced traffic defense attorney if you are charged with speeding in a school zone.

-How to Fight School Zone Speeding Tickets
+How to Fight School Zone Speeding Tickets in Illinois

 The lawyers at Driver Defense Team are experienced in fighting school zone speeding tickets.
 When you hire our firm, we will review your case for opportunities to get the ticket dismissed or improve your potential outcome.
 Driver Defense Team will determine the following: